About treatments for bone health

 • bone health tests show you have low bone density or a high risk of fracture

-• you are having a cancer treatment that puts you at a high risk of changes in your bone health.
+• you are having a cancer treatment that increases your risk of developing osteopenia or osteoporosis and risk of bone fracture.

 Calcium and vitamin D supplements